User2429/GetDiscogsRelease/docs/Documentation.md

 The executable files in Releases were compiled under a CMake project in Visual Studio 2022 in the Windows environment.
 This requires the prior installation of the x64 `fmt` library via the package manager `vcpkg`.
 Also required is a new Windows environmental variable `VCPKG_ROOT` which must be set to the path to the `vcpkg` folder and which is referenced in `CMakePresets.json`.

 ## Input file
 Discogs release files are found at [Discogs Data](http://data.discogs.com/).
-The input file for the current process is the unzipped Discogs release file, with name of the form `discogs_release_yyyymmdd.xml`.
-The file is assumed to be a valid `.xml` file in which all necessary tags are assumed to exist and to be well-formed.
+The input file for the current process is the unzipped Discogs releases file, with name of the form `discogs_yyyymmdd_releases.xml`.
+The file is assumed to be a valid `xml` file in which all necessary tags are assumed to exist and to be well-formed.
 The release ids are assumed to be unique and in increasing order and not longer than 10 digits.
 These assumptions are not validated by the current process.

 Each release in the Discogs database has its own webpage with a url of the form `discogs.com/release/n-...` where `n` is the release id.
 The id is also displayed at the top right of the page next to the label `Release`.
 The contents of the release record are the underlying xml data which the page displays.